Schmidtz/conch-race-predictor/README.md

 # Conch Race Predictor V3 — Shared Online Database + Server Monte Carlo

-This version turns the V2 prototype into a single web application with a shared server database and server-side prediction API.
+This version is a single web application with a shared server database and server-side prediction API.

 ## Architecture